shabin5785/Golang_notes/GO_1.md

 **Variable Scope**
 -Don’t confuse scope with lifet ime.
 The scope of a declarat ion is a reg ion of the program text;
-it is a compile-t ime proper ty.
+it is a compile-time proper ty.
 The lifet ime of a var iable is the range of time dur ing execution when the var iable can be refer red to by other par ts of the program; it is a run-t ime proper ty.

+-A **syntactic block** is a sequence of statements enclos ed in braces like those that sur round the body of a function or loop.
+A name declared inside a syntactic blo ck is not visible outside that block.
+The blo ck enclos es its declarat ions and deter mines their scope.
+We can generalize this notion of blo cks to include other groupings of declarat ions that are not explicitly sur rounded by braces in the source code; we’ll cal l them all **lexical blocks**.
+There is a lexic al block for the entire source code, calle d the **universe block**; for each package; for each file; for each for, if, and switch statement; for each cas e in a switch or select statement; and, of course, for each explicit syntactic blo ck.